 Peloton Financing: Get in Shape for Less Money

-Peloton offers two major products: a stationary bike and treadmill.
-Each allow you to watch live and on-demand fitness classes with a $39 monthly membership.
-These products are ideal for people who prefer to work out at home.
-But they come at a high cost: The bike starts at $2,245 and the “tread” starts at $4,295.
+Peloton offers two major products: stationary bikes and treadmills.
+Each allows you to watch live and on-demand fitness classes for monthly Peloton memberships with unlimited access starting at $39.
+These products are ideal for people who prefer to work out at home, but they do come at a high cost — a Peloton Bike costs start at $1,895, and the “Treads” start at $2,495.

 - APR: 0.00% – 30.00%

 - Repayment term: 12 to 39 months (depending on the size of your purchase)